Note

 end_excl = end - unit.index.freq

-# depending on way the unit calaculates marginal costs we take costs
+# depending on whether the unit calaculates marginal costs we take costs

 )